OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 Somewhat surprisingly, inferred trade counts perform better over longer stretches than inferred trade volume.
 Regardless, we would need to perform a more detailed analysis over a larger set of historical data to have any real confidence in our heuristic.

 The EveKit libraries do not attempt to provide any general functions for inferring trades.
-The highly heuristic nature of this analsyis makes it difficult to provide a standard offering for broad use.
+The highly heuristic nature of this analysis makes it difficult to provide a standard offering for broad use.
 However, the point of this example was to introduce basic analysis techniques which we expect you'll find useful as you develop your own strategies.

 ### Example 5 - Important Concepts: Build a Liquidity Filter

 Thousands of asset types are traded in EVE's markets.
 However, as in real-world markets, the frequency of trades and the price range for an asset varies widely according to type.
 Trading strategies usually prefer *liquid* asset types, which are those asset types that can be bought or sold at relatively stable prices.
 Such asset types are more amenable to analysis and are typically easier to buy and sell as needed in the market.
-Real-world traders use liquidity as one of the prime measures for admitting or excluding asset types from their tradeable portfolio.
+Real-world traders use liquidity as one of the prime measures for admitting or excluding asset types from their tradable portfolio.
 There are many factors that lead to price stability, but often the most important factor is daily volume.
 Assets which are traded daily at reasonable volume are more likely to have rich pools of buyers and sellers, and prices are more likely to converge to a stable range.
 Additional criteria, such as having roughly balanced buyers and sellers, may also be important.

 In this example, we derive a simple liquidity filter.
 This is one of the simplest of our preliminary examples, but also one of the most important as a well chosen asset portfolio is key to many strategies.
 We focus our efforts on the general framework for testing liquidity.
 This framework is pluggable, allowing different filters to be inserted as needed.
 We create two example filters to illustrate how to use the framework.
 You can follow along with this example by downloading the [Jupyter Notebook](code/book/Example_5_Liquidity_Filter.ipynb).